haarit19058/ComputerNetworks/Assignment02/Notes.md

 # How to give internet access to hosts

-Mininet have a default nat network configuration in nat.py use it from python only it is the easiets metho
+Mininet have a default nat network configuration in nat.py use it from python only it is the easiest method

+# No file called /etc/network/interfaces on arch
+make dummy file with following content: auto lo iface lo inet loopback